 An allergy occurs when the body’s immune system sees something as harmful and reacts.
 Your immune system tries to remove or isolate the trigger.
 The result is symptoms such as vomiting or swelling.
 The most common triggers of anaphylaxis are allergens.
 Medicines, foods, insect stings and bites, and latex most often cause severe allergic reactions.

 - Medicines are the leading cause in adults

 Common culprits are penicillin and other antibiotics, aspirin, and aspirin-related products and insulin.

 - Foods are the leading cause in children

-In the U.S., the most common food allergies are peanuts, tree nuts, shellfish, fish, milk, eggs, soy and wheat.
-These are the “top 8 allergens.”
-In children, the most common food allergies are milk, eggs, peanuts, soy and wheat.
+In the U.S., the most common food allergies are peanuts, tree nuts, shellfish, fish, milk, eggs, sesame, soy, and wheat.
+These are the most common allergens.”
+In children, the most common food allergies are milk, eggs, peanuts, soy, and wheat.
 In adults, the most common food allergies are shellfish, tree nuts and peanuts.